 How do you access the Japanese Nintendo eShop?

 - Fill in most information as asked.
 When you reach the “Country” option, select Japan as your place of origin.
 Also, if you don’t have an email to spare, use a temporary email generator like this one.
 Alternatively, if you’re on Gmail, just use the + symbol to create an alias of your regular email account (email+X@gmail.com).
 Nintendo will send a verification email to the address provided, which is required for accessing the account, so make sure you can receive that email.

 - With your account established, head back to your Nintendo Switch.
 Go to your System Settings, as denoted by the cog icon on the main menu.

-- With your new user profile created, your Switch will prompt you to link a Nintendo Online account.
-Say yes and enter the log-in information you created during Step 1.
+- Your Switch will prompt you to link a Nintendo Online account with your new user profile created.
+Say yes and enter the log-in information you made during Step 1.

 - You’ve gotten past the big parts!
 Your Nintendo Switch now believes you’re a Japanese citizen, hanging out in your favorite Shinjuku cafe!
 Return to your main menu and select the Nintendo eShop icon that looks like an orange handbag.

 - Once you click on it, you’ll face a few menus — click every box and then hit the corresponding button.

 - Your last task will be to re-enter the password and email you created in Step 1.

 - Now you’re in the eShop!
 You can download any game you’d like in Japanese.
 There will be three sections on your left: ‘New,’ ‘Coming Soon,’ and ‘Redeem Code.’

 - When you click on a game, the option to purchase or download a demo can be found on the right side of the page.
 The top option will be to purchase, and the bottom will let you download the demo.